jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

-This option takes a map, with the key being the absolute filepath to a snapshot file, and the value an array of values made up of strings and regular expressions to compare to the names of the snapshots in the `.snap` file when checking if the snapshots size should be allowed.
+This option takes a map, with the key being the absolute filepath to a snapshot file, and the value an array of values made up of strings and regular expressions to compare to the names of the snapshots in the `.snap` file when checking if the size of the snapshot should be allowed.

 Note that regular expressions can only be passed in via `.eslintrc.js` as instances of `RegExp`.